-- A. As part of the annual revision process of the Council Rules of Procedure, the city attorney, city manager, and city clerk collaborate to ensure that previously-included information is periodically evaluated. - B. The preferred practice, to ensure a clean legislative history, is to adopt new Council Rules of Procedure in their entirety for any changes. - C. The most recent Council Rules of Procedure were adopted on April 23, 2019 by Resolution No. 2019-0120. - D. The Council Rules of Procedure comply with state law and city charter requirements, while providing clear direction to the mayor, council, staff, and the public in the procedures of the city's legislative bodies.
+- A. As part of the annual revision process of the Council Rules of Procedure, the city attorney, city manager, and city clerk collaborate to ensure that previously-included information is periodically evaluated. - B. The preferred practice, to ensure a clean legislative history, is to adopt new Council Rules of Procedure in their entirety. - C. The most recent Council Rules of Procedure were adopted on August 10, 2021, by Resolution No. 2021-0248. - D. The Council Rules of Procedure comply with state law and city charter requirements, while providing clear direction to the mayor, council, staff, and the public about the procedures of the city's legislative bodies.